 PNV 1524 IV THERAPY AND PHARMACOLOGY.
 This course provides the student with principles of IV therapy and pharmacology.
-Principles covered in the course include the administration of medication, administration of IV fluids, and administration of IV medications included in the scope of practice for
+Principles covered in the course include the administration of medication, administration of IV fluids, and administration of IV medications included in the scope of practice for the practical nurse.
+The expanded role of IV therapy included in this course is in accordance with the Mississippi Nursing Practice Law and Administrative Code.
+Prerequisites: All first semester courses Concurrent Registration: PNV 1682; 4 Semester Credit Hours: Lecture, 3 hrs; Laboratory, 2 hrs

 PNV 1682.
 ADULT HEALTH NURSING CONCEPTS AND CLINICAL.
 This course is designed to provide the student with the basic theory and clinical experiences needed to provide safe, effective care to the adult client experiencing acute, chronic, or life-threatening physical health conditions in all body systems and the knowledge to prepare for the role transition from student to practical nurse.
-Prerequisites: All first semester courses Concurrent Registration: PNV 1524;

-12 Semester Credit Hours: Lecture, 8 hrs; Clinical, 12 hrs
+Prerequisites: All first semester courses Concurrent Registration: PNV 1524; 12 Semester Credit Hours: Lecture, 8 hrs; Clinical, 12 hrs